bioinformatics-ua/dicoogle-learning-pack/_docs/webplugins.md

  └── dicoogle.jar
 ```

-Start Dicoogle and enter the web application, into the _Management_ menu.
-The _Services & Plugins_ sub-menu should now have our plugin.
+Start Dicoogle and enter the web application.
+Our plugins should now appear on the sidebar.

 ![]({{ site.baseurl }}/images/screenshot_webplugin_menu_hello.png)